pywebdesign/json_column/README.md

 ```
 ##Setup

-It will load the schema file form the app/models/schemas.
+It will load the schema file from the app/models/schemas.
 We decided not to put the file in /db/schema because it is not a database setup script in any way.
 We would like your opinion on where the json schema file should beé

 A json profile schema for a user model could be defined as